afk-2/air-quality-sensor-drift-prediction/README.md

 - Designed for 6-hour ahead drift prediction to support predictive maintenance.

 ## Data
-The dataset contains hourly measurements of pollutants and environmental variables from CO sensors:
+The dataset contains hourly measurements of pollutants from sensors and reference instruments, with environmental variables:

 | Column | Description |
 |--------|-------------|